barrelmaker/cronPush/README.md

-# Automatically Push to Github
+# Cronjob to automatically push to Github
+## push1